LiuPineapple/LintCode-LeetCode-JianzhiOffer/README.md

-# LintCode-LeetCode
+# LintCode-LeetCode-JianzhiOffer
-Use this repository to practice LintCode and LeetCode
+Use this repository to practice LintCode LeetCode and JianzhiOffer